 You’re a parent-of-three!
 How has parenthood changed your perspective on life and your career?

 I’ve always had a mantra that if I was going to work full-time, I truly had to love what I do and I needed to feel I was giving back to my community or society in some way.
 That core value has been unwavering – my ‘why’ has never changed.
 Understanding this has made career decisions and perspective much easier through the years.

 You work full-time, with the support of your employer to work flexibly and remotely.
 What’s your flexible work arrangement and how do you make it work?

 Sanofi is nationwide across Australia with its local corporate headquarters in Sydney, facilities in Brisbane, plus offices in Auckland, Melbourne, Adelaide and Perth.
 This gave me the opportunity to work flexibly and, at times, remotely as my role involved lots of travel before the COVID-19 pandemic.

 At the beginning of my Sanofi journey, I would travel to Sydney from Newcastle weekly for, usually, two to three days and stay with family.
-My husband worked Monday to Friday and was able to drop-off and pick-up our two children from daycare.
+My husband worked Monday to Friday and was able to drop off and pick up our two children from child daycare.
 We also lived close to family who assisted when I was away.

 Then, in 2018 our family faced a big decision and one we did not take lightly.
 I was still on parental leave with my third baby when my husband received a RAAF posting to Brisbane, Queensland.
 It was an exciting opportunity and Sanofi were very supportive.
 I now have a hot desk in our Brisbane office and I was travelling down to Sydney and Canberra every few weeks.
 Since the pandemic, I have been working full-time from home.